elusivecodes/FyreUserAgent/README.md

 **Is Browser**

-Determine if the user agent is a browser.
+Determine whether the user agent is a browser.

 ```php
 $isBrowser = $userAgent->isBrowser();